gergelyorosz/swift-objective-c-mixed-project/README.md

-# Using Objective C and Swift in a Mixed Project
+# Using Swift 2.0 and  Objective C in a Mixed Project

 Example code on how to use Objective C and Swift components together in a project:
 - Invoking Objective C classes from Swift
   - in the same project
-  - unit testing Objective C classes from Swift
+  - Unit testing Objective C classes from Swift
 - Invoking Swift classes from Objective C
-  - in the same project
+  - In the same project
-  - unit testing Swift classes from Objective C
+  - Unit testing Swift classes from Objective C

 ### Why
 Since the announcement of Swift it has been possible to use Objective C and Swift code together in the same project.
 However even with XCode 7, using the two languages together is not very straightforward and the [Apple documentation](https://developer.apple.com/library/prerelease/ios/documentation/Swift/Conceptual/BuildingCocoaApps/MixandMatch.html) doesn't provide a working example to demonstrate this usage.